How to present leadership experience on your resume (for engineers and technical professionals)

 Separate technical delivery from leadership impact

-Many engineering leaders blend both.
+Many engineering leaders do both.

 Structure bullets like this: